 lupin

-A tall garden plant with dense spikes of colourful flowers, in the pea family.
+Lupin (noun) means a tall garden plant with dense spikes of colourful flowers, in the pea family.
+Example: “Rows of purple and pink lupins lined the cottage garden.”

-How to Use Lupin
+How to use lupin

 Learner’s notesIn plain EnglishA tall flowering garden plant, or the edible seed of some varieties of it.